I am NOT a lawyer, and NOTHING on this site should be

 reader on your computer, you should download one.

-(I use the free "PDF-Xchange Viewer" from
+(I use the free and relatively fast-loading "PDF-Xchange Viewer"

 SPECIAL NOTE FOR THOSE WHO ALREADY HAVE A KANSAS CCH LICENSE:

 As a CCH licensee, you need to know the current law, not